TerriaJS/plugin-sample/README.md

 # Suggested plugin development workflow

 We currently suggest using yarn workspaces to develop plugins for terriamap.
-Follow these steps to to setup a yarn workspace for this plugin;
+Follow these steps to to setup a yarn workspace for this plugin:

 ### Checkout the plugin into packages folder